zentyal/zentyal/docs/en/user/vpn.rst

     Once you are in the :menuselection:`VPN -> Servers` section, create a new server with the following settings:

-       * :guilabel:`Port`: choose a port that is not in use, such as 7766.
-       * :guilabel:`VPN address`: enter a private network address not used in any part of your infrastructure, e.g. 192.168.77.0/24.
        * Enable :guilabel:`Allow eBox-to-eBox tunnels`.
 This is the option indicating that it will be a tunnel server.
        * Enter a :guilabel:`Password for eBox-to-eBox tunnel`.
        * Finally, in the :guilabel:`Interfaces where the server will listen` section, choose the external interface that the eBox client will connect to.

-    To complete the configuration of the server the networks have to be advertised following the same steps as in the previous examples.
-Advertise the private network you want to give access from the client.
-    Remember that this step is not necessary on the client, it will supply all its routes to the server automatically.
-    The only step left is enabling the server and save changes.

     Effect:
       Once all the above steps are done you have the server running.
 You can